cloudant-labs/hind-cite/projectNotes.md

         * Scraper
     * CSS - integrate with cloudant css
     * Formatting / controls - make it look much better!
-    * Tests - fix broken unit tests
+    * Testing
+        * Unit tests - Make more complete, esp. for new getData, and for statesService
-    * E2E - add end to end testing
+        * End to End
+    * Data validation
+        * Make sure the data is right
+        * Especially stats
     * Content - add content for cloudant, api, etc.
     * Blog post - write
     * Console.log - use wrapper so no errros if no console.